 Download the database spreadsheet as:

-What's new with the May 16, 2016 version?
-It's current to the December 2015 update, indexing 3,811 stories.
+What's new with the July 25, 2017 version?
+It's current to the April 2017 update, indexing 3,889 stories.
+Kerth 2017 winners are noted.
 There's a sortable upload date field (Column L), which uses the format yyyymm.
 If you're searching and filtering on themes, please use the combined themes field (now Column T).

 We're working on a fanfic database that will perform two main functions: help you to pinpoint just the stories you're looking for, by searching on a variety of criteria; and also to drive the fanfic archive, to make updating the site a more streamlined, automated process.
 But it's taking longer than we had planned.